Origins in New Zealand

 Long Breeding Season

-Kiko goats have a longer breeding season and can breed all yearlong.
-Another characteristic of this breed is increased male virility.
-The males exhibit an exceptional libido.
-Moreover, it is said that one Kiko male can cover up to five hundred females in an extended season.
+Kiko goats have a longer breeding season than most other goat breeds and can breed all year long.
+Kiko males are also very active breeders.
+In fact, it is said that one Kiko male can mate with up to five hundred females in an extended season.

 Less Health Problems